-Coaching within an organi-zation / by a member of the organization.
+Coaching within an organization / by a member of the organization.
 External coaching:

 Coaching by an independent coach not responsible for the work of the coachees nor taking a monitoring function on the work of the coachees.
 9. Intervision / Peer Coaching Supervision Refers to a specific form of supervision carried out among colleagues.
 It has no permanent supervisor because the members of the group take turns in adopting the role of supervisor and thus provide supervision to each other.
 All members are responsible for the supervision process.
+Synonyms: "Peer Supervision", "Collegial Coaching".

 Coaching Refers to a specific form of coaching carried out among colleagues.
 The members of the group take turns in adopting the role of coach and thus provide coaching to each other.
 All members are responsible for the coaching process.
 Synonyms: "Intervision", "Collegial Coaching".
-Synonyms: "Peer Super-vision", "Collegial Coaching".

-10. Leadership Supervision / Leadership Coaching Supervision - Supervising the special tasks a leading function / role requires in the public and the non-profit sector.
+February 2015 10.
+Leadership Supervision / Leadership Coaching Supervision - ✓ Supervising the special tasks a leading function / role requires in the public and the non-profit sector.
 It focuses on leadership performance and attitudes.
-It is recommended that the supervisor have some personal experience and knowledge in organization and management. - Another approach applied in the public, the non-profit and the profit sector uses the term coaching which is more common. - Other approaches have leaders as a special target group; the format is conceptualized as individual or group supervision. - The various approaches overlap according to super-visees' needs as well as to national or methodological concepts of supervision.
+It is recommended that the supervisor have some personal experience and knowledge in organization and management. - Another approach applied in the public, the non-profit and the profit sector uses the term coaching which is more common. - ✓ Other approaches have leaders as a special target group; the format is conceptualized as individual or group supervision. - ✓ The various approaches overlap according to supervisees' needs as well as to national or methodological concepts of supervision.
 In any case, leaders require a well-reflected relationship to and a way of dealing with power and authority.
-Coaching Leadership coaching can be understood in three different ways:

-- Coaching on the subject of leadership - Coaching of professionals with managerial tasks in the hierarchy of organizations - Coaching of higher manage-ment or board members.
+Coaching Leadership coaching can be understood in three different ways: - ✓ Coaching on the subject of leadership - ✓ Coaching of professionals with managerial tasks in the hierarchy of organizations - Coaching of higher management or board-members.
 Also called (Top) "Executive Coaching".

+February 2015

+11. Meta-Supervision

+Supervision

+Coaching

-11. Meta-Supervision Supervision Coaching Supervison the supervisor uses for developing his / her skills and for having his/ her own space for reflection on his / her own work as a supervisor.
-Synonym: supervison of super-vision.
+Supervison the supervisor uses for developing his / her skills and for having his/ her own space for reflection on his / her own work as a supervisor.

+Synonym: supervison of supervision.

 12. Organizational Supervision / Organizational Coaching Supervision Contributes to the effective functioning of the organization.
 It takes place through regular and supervised contacts of superiors and subordinates, and members of professional teams.
 The emphasis is on reflecting the relationship between the team and the wider organizational environment, on illuminating power positions, and on institutional and subjective understanding of roles and tasks.
-This organizational super-vision approach contributes to organizational culture.
-Related types:
+This organizational supervision approach contributes to organizational culture.
+Coaching Means an integral coaching approach.
+It aims at a change related to organizations as complex systems.
+This approach was recently developed.